alissabaderclark/content-style-guide/resources/01-copy-patterns.html.md

 ### On the website

-- Contact MailChimp
+- Contact OurProduct
 - Existing Users
 - Get Started With a Free Account
 - Log In
-- MailChimp Experts Application
+- OurProduct Experts Application
 - Report Email Abuse
 - SOC II Report Request